 - Church unwilling to adapt to a changing culture.

-The Importance of a Vision is paramount to any organization including the church.
+The importance of vision is paramount to any organization including the church.
 Studies indicate that pastors and congregations are struggling with the vision concept.
 In commenting on pastors and their visions, George Barna writes, “But when we asked these pastors, ‘Can you articulate God’s vision for the ministry of your church?’ we found that roughly 90 percent of them could articulate a basic definition of ministry.
 But only 2 percent could articulate the vision for their church.”
 David Goetz writes, “In Leadership’s study, however, pastors indicated that conflicting visions for the church was their greatest source of tension and the top reason they were terminated or forced to resign.”
 Clearly, vision is of utmost importance to leaders as they move their organization forward and for most of us that organization is the church.

 Vision-answers the “what” question…what we desire to become in the future because of our values.
 What we envision for each member to become in Christ.
 Where are we going as a congregation?
 What would it look like if we accomplished our purpose?
 What would our church look like in the future if we followed through on all our values and purpose, and mission.
 Vision begins with the mission.
 Vision exists because the mission isn’t completed yet.
 Without the mission, vision is vague and without vision the mission will not be accomplished.
 They are linked together.